WilcoTerink/GlabTop2-py/README.rst

 ===========

 GlabTop2-py is a Python package that calculates the ice-thickness distribution for all glaciers in the model domain.
-GlabTop2-py uses Python 3.6, 3.7, or 3.8, and PCRaster functionalities.
+GlabTop2-py uses Python 3.11 or a later version, and PCRaster functionalities.
 GlabTop2-py is entirely based on the
 GlabTop2 concepts as described by `Frey et al., 2014 <https://www.the-cryosphere.net/8/2313/2014/tc-8-2313-2014.pdf>`_.

+The latest version is 2.0.3.

 Documentation
 -------------